web-ridge/sqlboiler-graphql-schema/README.md

 go run github.com/webridge-git/sqlboiler-graphql-schema
 ```

-### Possible detection

-if table has only 2 relationship and table contains both tables

 ## Filtering lists (WIP)

 This program generates type safe filters you can use in your frontend